GuillaumeFalourd/clone-github-repo-action/README.md

 ### What changed with the action `v2.1` ?

-You now have a new input parameter called depth, which is optional and has an empty default value.
+You now have a new input parameter called `depth`, which is optional and has an empty default value.
 If you specify a depth value when using the action, it will be passed as the value for the **--depth** parameter of the git clone command.
 Otherwise, the clone will be done with the default depth, which is the full history.

+### What changed with the action `v2.2` ?

+You now have a new input parameter called `branch`, which is optional and uses `main` as default value.
+If you specify a branch value when using the action, it will be passed as the value for the **--branch** parameter of the git clone command.

 ## How to use this action?